Research & Blog

 VentureBeat's recent analysis revealed a stunning development: an 8-billion parameter model fine-tuned for specific tasks achieved 96% of the performance of a 70-billion parameter general model at 1% of the cost.
 This isn't incremental improvement; it's a paradigm shift.

-Smaller models aren't just cheaper to run—they're faster to deploy, easier to update, and more predictable in production.
+The 100x advantage.
+Smaller models aren't just cheaper to run.
+They're faster to deploy, easier to update, and more predictable in production.
 When you achieve 96% performance at 1% cost, you're not making a compromise; you're making a strategic choice.

 The Efficiency Revolution

+The VentureBeat revelation.
 VentureBeat's analysis reveals companies saving millions by right-sizing models.
-An 8B parameter model achieved 96% of a 70B model's performance at 1% of the cost—a 100x efficiency gain that changes everything.
+An 8B parameter model achieved 96% of a 70B model's performance at 1% of the cost, a 100x efficiency gain that changes everything.

 The Hidden Costs of Model Obesity